tiqi-group/pydase/README.md

 <!--usage-start-->

-Using `pydase` involves three main steps: defining a `DataService` subclass, running the server, and then connecting to the service either programmatically using `rpyc` or through the web interface.
+Using `pydase` involves three main steps: defining a `DataService` subclass, running the server, and then connecting to the service either programmatically using `pydase.Client` or through the web interface.

 ### Defining a DataService

 To use pydase, you'll first need to create a class that inherits from `DataService`.
-This class represents your custom data service, which will be exposed via RPC (using rpyc) and a web server.
+This class represents your custom data service, which will be exposed via a web server.
 Your class can implement class / instance attributes and synchronous and asynchronous tasks.

 Here's an example: